 "Pipeline" means a pipeline company authorized to ship Gas or the physical facilities owned or operated by a pipeline company.

-"Present Value Discount Rate" means with respect to any Transaction, (i) if the time remaining in the Period of Delivery is one year or less, the yield of Canadian Government Treasury Bills with a term closest to the time remaining in the Period of Delivery, plus 100 basis points, and (ii) if the time remaining in the Period of Delivery is greater than one year, the yield of Government of Canada Bonds with a term closest to the time remaining in the Period of Delivery, plus 100 basis points.
+"Present Value Discount Rate" means with respect to any Transaction, (a) if the underlying Transaction is denominated in U.S. Dollars, (i) if the time remaining in the Delivery Period is one year or less, the "Ask Yield" interest rate for the appropriate U.S. Government Treasury bill or note with a term closest to the time remaining in the Delivery Period, plus 100 basis points, or (ii) if the time remaining in the Delivery Period is greater than one year, the “Ask Yield” interest rate for the appropriate U.S. Government Treasury note with a term closest to the time remaining in the Delivery Period, plus 100 basis points, in each case, as quoted in the “Treasury Bonds, Notes & Bills” section of The Wall Street Journal most recently published as of the date of determination or by such other source as the Parties may agree; (b) if the underlying Transaction is denominated in Canadian Dollars, (i) if the time remaining in the Period of Delivery is one year or less, the yield of Canadian Government Treasury Bills with a term closest to the time remaining in the Period of Delivery, plus 100 basis points, and (ii) if the time remaining in the Period of Delivery is greater than one year, the yield of Government of Canada Bonds with a term closest to the time remaining in the Period of Delivery, plus 100 basis points.

 “Price Index” means any of the AECO Day Price, AECO Index, or any price index used or referred to in any Confirmation Letter.